CodeYourFuture/curriculum/common-content/en/module/js1/feedback/index.md

 [objectives]
-    1='Identify current output and target output in test feedback' 2='Determine the line an error occurred from some test feedback' [build] render = 'never' list = 'local'
+    1='Identify current output and target output in test feedback' 2='Determine the line an error occurred from some test feedback' 3='Give an example of why Jest makes tests easier to write than console.assert' [build] render = 'never' list = 'local'